Schedule a Visit

 To maximise the efficiency and stability of 3‑axis CNC processes:

-5-axis CNC machining is an advanced manufacturing technique that utilizes a cutting tool moving in five directions:
+5-axis CNC machining is an advanced manufacturing technique that enables simultaneous movement across five axes:

 5‑axis CNC machining extends the capabilities of 3‑axis systems in several critical dimensions: